mstft/ProjectEuler/README.md

 # Project Euler

-#### In my free time I try to solve https://projecteuler.net/ problems.
+#### In my spare time I try to solve https://projecteuler.net/ problems for fun.
 #### You can find my approach to the problems I solved in this repository.
 ## Acknowledgements